PatternsTechGit/PT_ServiceOrientedArchitecture/README.md

 # Service Oriented Architecture

 ## Monolithic vs Microservices

 A monolithic application is simply deployed on a set of identical servers behind a load balancer.
 In contrast, a microservice application typically consists of a large number of services.
 Each service will have multiple runtime instances.
 And each instance need to be configured, deployed, scaled, and monitored.

 ## About this exercise

 In this exercise we will

-* Create a new ASP.NET Core Web API
+- Create a new ASP.NET Core Web API
-* Create class library projects (Entities, Infrastructure, and Services)
+- Create class library projects (Entities, Infrastructure, and Services)
-* Create Entity Model for Account and Transaction
+- Create Entity Model for Account and Transaction
-* Initialize the data using **List**
+- Initialize the data using **List**
-* Create and inject the Transaction Service
+- Create and inject the Transaction Service
-* Finally, consume the data using API endpoint in Web API project
+- Finally, consume the data using API endpoint in Web API project

 ## Design Patterns

 There are different design pattens to architect monolithic APIs few of famous patterns are;

 - Service Oriented Architecture (SOA)
 - Command Query Responsibility Segregation (CQRS)
 - Domain Driven Design (DDD)

 In this project we are going to use Service Oriented Architecture (SOA)

 ## Step 1: Create Repository for API Code

 To create the repository.
 See ...

 ## Step 2: Initiating .NET Project

 Create Empty ASP.NET Core API Project using .NET 6

 ![image](https://user-images.githubusercontent.com/100778209/159008965-44adcb56-913f-4ca3-a45c-3f6f69f7b2d2.png)

 ## Step 3: Project Strtucturing

 There are going to be essentially four (4) types of projects in our application

-- API Project : Controllers & Middlewares (already created through scaffolding)
+- API Project: Controllers & Middlewares (already created through scaffolding)
-- Entities : Will contain database models along with Requests and Repsonse models
-- Infrastructure: Will contain Data Access logic, data seeding configuragtions and some data access design patterns like Repository DP and UOW
-- Services : Maintaining concept of Speration of Concern (SOC) this layer will contain the business logic of the application distributes in Services as per their purpose.
+- Entities: This project contains DB models like User where each User has one Account and each Account can have one or many Transactions.
+There is also a Response Model of LineGraphData that will be returned as API Response.
+- Infrastructure: This project contains BBBankContext that servs as fake DBContext that populates one User with its corresponding Account that has three Transactions dated of last three months with hardcoded data.
+- Services: This project contains TranasacionService with the logic of converting Transactions into LineGraphData after fetching them from BBBankContext.
+- BBBankAPI: This project contains TransactionController with 2 GET methods GetLast3MonthBalances & GetLast3MonthBalances/{accountId} to call the TransactionService.

 Create .Net class librayr projects for Entities, Infrasturture, and Services Delete Class1.cs files created by default.

 ## Step 4: Entities Project

 Then we will create folder for requests and Response models.

 ![image](https://user-images.githubusercontent.com/100778209/159009869-d2e1d096-81c5-4a50-b5e0-b35dacaeab74.png)

 ## Step 5: Creating Base Model

 In Entities Project we will create our first model **BaseEntity** which will have an **Id** property .
 All other database entities will derive from this class.

 ```csharp
 public class BaseEntity
 {